ohynderi/FwAutomation/README.md

 ```

 Important remarks:
-1. The script takes care of going in configuration mode and committing the changes.
+1. The script takes care of going in configuration mode as well as committing the changes.
 Hence configuration and commit must not be part of the command set.
-2. Devices is a coma separated list of Hostname (see topology file)
+2. Devices is a coma separated list of Hostname (see first column in the topology file)
-3. The all_devices token can be used instead of a device list.
+3. **all_devices** can be used in replacement of a device list.
 So "devices: all_devices".
-In that case, the set_commands are applied to all firewall part of the topology file.
+In that case, the set_commands are applied to all firewall listed in the topology file.

+The default location for this file is Config/instruction.csv

+### The Variable File
+This is a CSV file that list, for